github-education-resources/hackconviii/README.md

 # Welcome to the GitHub Scavenger Hunt 👋 🕵️‍♀️

 Here you'll find everything you need to participate in the GitHub Education Scavenger Hunt.
-Once you've completed each of the tasks, create an Issue on this repository using the `Scavenger Hunt` template to describe each task.
-We'll verify the tasks are completed and someone from the GitHub Education team will **leave a comment with your final instructions**.
-Only when this final task is complete will you be entered into the drawing for GitHub swag ✨
+Once you've completed each of the missions, create an Issue on this repository using the `Scavenger Hunt` template to verify they've been completed.
+We'll check the missions are completed and someone from the GitHub Education team will **leave a comment with your final instructions**.
+Only when this final mission is complete will you be entered into the drawing for GitHub swag ✨

-1. Complete all tasks in the scavenger hunt
+1. Complete all missions in the scavenger hunt
 2. Create an Issue verifying you’ve completed all of the steps
 3. Follow the instructions given to you by the GitHub team before `12:00 PM Pacific on Sunday`

-## 🗺 Tasks
+## 🗺 Missions

-All eleven tasks must be complete to move onto the final stage!
-Be sure to expand each task for details on how to verify the task has been completed.
+All missions must be complete to move onto the final stage!
+Be sure to expand each mission for details on how to verify the mission has been completed.
 Questions?
-Start a `Discussion` in the tab next to `Pull Requests` and we'll help yah out.
+Start a [Discussion](https://github.com/education/hackconviii/discussions) we'll help yah out.

 <details>
 <summary>Say hello 👋</summary>